-We first fit each emission line in the MEG spectrum individually, fitting the negative and positive first order spectra simultaneously (but not coadded) with a Gaussian profile model plus a power law to represent the continuum.
-In general, we fit the continuum near a line separately to establish the continuum level, using a power-law index of n=2, which gives a flat spectrum in F{λ} vs. λ .
+tra simultaneously (but not coadded) with a Gaussian profile model plus a power law to represent the continuum.
+In general, we fit the continuum near a line separately to establish the continuum level, using a power-law index of n = 2, $(F{\nu} \propto \nu^n)$, which gives a flat spectrum in F{λ} vs. λ).
 We then fixed the continuum level and fit the Gaussian model to the region of the spectrum containing the line.
-We used the C statistic (Cash 1979), which is appropriate for data where at least some bins have very few counts, for all the fitting of the dispersed spectra.
+We used the C statistic (Cash 1979), which is appropriate for data where at least some bins have very few counts, for all the fitting of individual lines.
 We report the results of these fits, and the derived properties of the lines, in Tab.
 4, and show the results for the line widths in Fig. 6.
 Note that the half-width at half-maximum line width, for the higher signal-to-noise lines (larger and darker symbols in Fig. 6), is about 200 km s-1.
-The typical thermal width for these lines is expected to be roughly 50 km s-1, and the fits are generally inconsistent with velocity widths this small -i.e. the lines are resolved.
+The weighted mean HWHM of all the lines is 143 km s-1, which is indicated in the figure by the dashed line.
+The typical thermal width for these lines is expected to be roughly 50 km s-1, so thermal broadening cannot account for the observed line widths.

 To explicitly test for the presence of broadening beyond thermal broadening, when we fit the two-temperature variable abundance APEC models to the entire MEG spectrum we accounted explicitly for turbulent and thermal broadening.
-We found a turbulent velocity of 150 km s-1 and a shift of -20 km s^{-1} from a single global fit to the spectrum.
-This is consistent with what we find from the individual line fitting, as shown in Fig. 6.
-We note that the 20 km s^{-1} blue shift is not significant, given the uncertainty in the absolute wavelength calibration of the HETGS (Marshall et al. 2004).
+We found a turbulent velocity of 180 km s-1, corresponding2 to a half-width at half-maximum turbulent